ibm-cloud-docs/databases-for-redis/connecting-external.md

 ## TLS and self-signed certificate support

 All connections to {{site.data.keyword.databases-for-redis}} are TLS 1.2 enabled, so the driver you use to connect need to be able to support TLS encryption.
-For {{site.data.keyword.databases-for-redis}}, this means supporting the unofficial `rediss:` protocol in connection strings.

 If your driver does not support the `rediss:` protocol or TLS/SSL connections, it is still possible to tunnel connections to the Redis database endpoint by using a TLS/SSL tunnel application such as Stunnel.
 An example of using Stunnel can be found on the [Connecting with a Command-line Client](/docs/services/databases-for-redis?topic=databases-for-redis-connecting-cli-client) page, where it is used to connect the `redis-cli` application.